eliagbayani/docker_eol_connectors/README.md

 # docker_eol_connectors

-For server than will run the EOL connectors.
+For server that will run the EOL connectors.